-In this audio clip below, Kim Bruce, Systems Change Advocate, Shelterhouse, Midland, MI describes advocacy-initiated response (AIR).
+In the transcript below, Kim Bruce, Systems Change Advocate, Shelterhouse, Midland, MI, describes AIR.

 To hear full audio recording Increasing Your Program Capacity for System’s Change, October 2014